georgemuriithi/shale-gas-wells/README.md

 ## Solution approach
 The wells are divided into **new wells** and **old wells**.
 New wells do not have data on gas production per month, non-gas production per month and hours operated per month.
 This data is available in old wells.

-Therefore, **regression** was used to predit the monthly average productions of new wells for the first 6 months and **exponential smoothing** was used to predict the monthly average productions of old wells for the last 6 months.
+Therefore, **regression** is used to predit the monthly average productions of new wells for the first 6 months and **exponential smoothing** is used to predict the monthly average productions of old wells for the last 6 months.

-The following **advanced decision tree-based models** were tested for regression:
+The following **advanced decision tree-based models** are tested for regression:

 - `BaggingRegressor`
 - `RandomForestRegressor`